ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 ![space assignments](../../de/admin/media/ADMIN_Objekte_rooms.png)

-The values in this column can be edited.
+The values in this column are editable.
 In this way, the objects can still be assigned to rooms.
 If you click on the field, a popup opens with the previously created rooms.

 ** 6.)
 Function **